-What Does it Take to Be a Metal and Plastic Multiple Machine Tool Setter, Operator, or Tender?
+What is a Metal and Plastic Multiple Machine Tool Setter, Operator, or Tender?

-Multiple Machine Tool Setter, Operator, or Tender Example Set up, operate, or tend more than one type of cutting or forming machine tool or robot.
+Example of Multiple Machine Tool Setter, Operator, or Tender Job Set up, operate, or tend more than one type of cutting or forming machine tool or robot.

 - Select, install, and adjust alignment of drills, cutters, dies, guides, and holding devices, using templates, measuring instruments, and hand tools.